snowfoxsh/aplang-book/src/std/time.md

 # Time Module Documentation

-The Time module provides functions for getting the current time and pausing execution for a specified duration.

-### Import Example
 ```ap
 IMPORT MOD "TIME"
 ```

+The Time module provides functions for getting the current time and pausing execution for a specified duration.

 ## Table of Contents